Sheldan/abstracto/README.md

 and provides an extensive tool set to create new commands and a wide range of commands out of the box.

 This repository does not provide the full functionality in order to start a discord bot, because it requires a Main class.
-An example implementation of this bot can be seen [here](https://github.com/Sheldan/Crimson).
-This repository contains the required configuration in order to run a bot and example customizations.

 ## Technologies